Gris87/ngos/docs/0. Intro/4. How to build/README.md

-    config           - Build and run build_config_gui tool in order to update build configuration generate         - Build and run code_generator tool in order to update generated files verify           - Build and run code_verifier tool in order to verify the source code verify-tests     - Build and run test_verifier tool in order to verify test filling verify-docs      - Build and run docs_verifier tool in order to verify documents test             - Perform kernel testing
+    config           - Build and run build_config_gui tool in order to update build configuration generate         - Build and run code_generator tool in order to update generated files verify           - Build and run code_verifier tool in order to verify the source code verify-tests     - Build and run test_verifier tool in order to verify test coverage verify-docs      - Build and run docs_verifier tool in order to verify documents test             - Perform kernel testing
     run-gdb-debug    - Build the source code in debug mode and run gdb_debug tool